Muhammad-Arsalan-Khan/university-management/README.md

 This University Management System (UMS) provides a complete, role-based, secure, and scalable platform to digitalize academic and administrative workflows.
 Under the supervision of **Sir Anwar Ali**, this system ensures modern, automated, and professional-level university operations.

+working on the project add the some new features

 ---
 ## ⚙️ Installation & Usage